wlonk/arcadia/rules/magic.rst

 face, the Host should describe the effect with as much attention to the land and the season as they can.

+Under all circumstances and at all times, the Host and the other players must not be *coy* about magic.
+If a character finds themselves mystically entrapped in their house, make it clear: "You feel a dread certainty that escape by any normal means is impossible," not "Well, you can't open the door."

 Corruption
 ----------